Main Library: Renovation

 - Creating innovative spaces that drive cultural, educational and economic development

-Main Library will be closed to the public for approximately one year during the renovation process, which begins early September 2018.
+Main Library will be closed to the public for approximately one year during the renovation process, which began September 2, 2018.
 Closing Main Library during renovation will:

 - Reduce costs significantly